 To show you what you can expect when doing a basic system installation, we recruited Alexi, a local business owner.
 While she isn’t afraid to handle carpentry and maintenance at her restaurant, she hadn’t worked on car audio before.
 She’d been wanting to replace the stereo system in her 2004 Nissan Xterra, because it didn’t let her connect her iPhone®, and the speakers left a lot to be desired when it came to audio clarity.
 But she wasn’t sure where to start.

 We walked her through the process of tracking down a receiver, iPhone mount, and speakers that fit her needs and her vehicle.
 With our help, she was ready to tackle the installation herself.

-We offer free or deeply-discounted installation gear for most cars with qualifying orders
+We offer deeply discounted installation gear for most cars

 Our exclusive MasterSheet™ installation instructions

 We also provide a free set of MasterSheets for your specific vehicle.
 Each set uses detailed photos, illustrations, and step-by-step instructions to show you how to disassemble your vehicle’s dash and door panels to remove the factory speakers and receiver.
 Our vehicle research team has pulled apart and documented thousands of vehicles; we take that information and use it to build our MasterSheets.
 You won’t get detailed info like this from other companies.
 Watch this video about our MasterSheets for an look at all of the research that goes into creating them.